Pinterest Pixel

 Distance Between Two Cities in Excel

-This will provide the distance between the two cities in kilometers.
+This will provide the distance in kilometers.

 Method 2: Using a Google Maps Link